For daily wit & wisdom, sign up for the Almanac newsletter.

 Honey Yogurt Face Mask

-- 1 tablespoon apple cider vinegar or lemon juice (for oiy skin)
+1 tablespoon apple cider vinegar or lemon juice (for oily skin)

-Mash ingredients together.
-Apply evenly over your face, taking care to avoid your eyes and the sensitive under-eye area.
+Mash the ingredients together.
+Apply evenly over your face, avoiding your eyes and the sensitive under-eye area.
 Leave on for 15 minutes, then rinse off with warm water.

-Photo Credit: Thinkstock.
 This face mask is surprisingly easy—and tasty!
+Photo: Thinkstock

 Refreshing Cucumber Face Mask